Chichijima: JMSDF facilities

 From 1968, the Japan Maritime Self-Defense Force (JMSDF) has operated the Chichijima Naval Base, along with the associated Chichijima Airfield, the latter including a heliport originally built during the American occupation, as well as seaplane facilities.

 Wildlife

 Birds

 Possibly as a result of the introduction of nonindigenous animals, at least three species of birds became extinct: the Bonin nankeen night heron, the Bonin grosbeak (a finch), and the Bonin thrush.
-The island was the only known home of the thrush and probably the finch, although the heron was found on Nakōdojima (also "Nakoudo-" or "Nakondo-"), as well.
+The island was the only known home of the thrush and probably the finch, although the heron was found on Nakōdo-jima (also "Nakoudo-" or "Nakondo-"), as well.
 The existence of the birds was documented by von Kittlitz in 1828, and five stuffed thrushes are in European museums.
 The Bonin wood-pigeon died out in the late 19th century, apparently as the result of the introduction of alien mammals.
 The species is known to have existed only on Chichijima and another island, Nakōdo-jima.
 Chichijima, together with neighbouring Anijima and Ototojima, has been recognised as an Important Bird Area (IBA) by BirdLife International because it supports populations of Japanese wood pigeons and Bonin white-eyes.